(first appeared in the June 2013 issue of The Equiery)

 Equine Ambulatory Vets

 Most people might believe that all equine vets do the same work.
 But in reality, veterinary medicine is highly specialized.
 Equine ambulatory veterinarians are those who are on the road making farm calls, whether or not those farm calls are routine preventative medicine such as annual vaccinations, or emergency visits.
 Michael Erskine, DVM of Damascus Equine is one of these equine ambulatory specialists.
 “What I love most about this job is building relationships with the owners.
 I like being a part of the overall care and development of the horse,” Erskine stated.

 Erskine has been a vet for 25 years.
 “I was interested in science and biology and grew up with horses so this became a way to pursue both,” he added.
 As a child and young adult, Erskine participated in 4-H and Pony Club as well as AQHA shows where he showed his family’s homebred Quarter Horses.

 After majoring in biology as an undergraduate, Erskine attended the Virginia-Maryland Regional College of Veterinary Medicine at Virginia Tech and graduated in 1988.
-Erskine knew at an early age that he wanted to become a vet and says that it is important for students to decide early if veterinary medicine is something they want to pursue so they can organize their classes around getting into vet school.
+Erskine knew at an early age that he wanted to become a vet and says that it is important for students to decide early if veterinary medicine is something they want to pursue so they can organize their classes around getting into vet school to be able to find veterinarian jobs once they graduate.
 “Getting into a good school is very competitive.
 Students should visit vet schools and plan their course work early.
 You need to be committed to the field early on,” he said.